 Edward Keely v.
 Janus Management Holdings Corp.
-(District Court, Denver, Colorado)
+(U.S. District Court, Denver, Colorado)

 Applied Medical Resources Corp. v.
 United States Surgical Corp. ("Applied III") (U.S. District Court, Central District of California)

-Trial counsel for defendant United States Surgical Corporation, a subsidiary of Covidien, in patent infringement suit.
+Trial counsel for United States Surgical Corporation, a subsidiary of Covidien, in patent infringement suit involving instruments for laparoscopic surgery.
 Applied Medical alleged that U.S. Surgical infringed a medical device patent and sought up to $300 million in damages plus an injunction.
 Won non-infringement jury verdict after five-week trial.
-Prior to Bartlit Beck’s representation, U.S. Surgical had twice previously been found to willfully infringe the same patent.
+Prior to Bartlit Beck's representation, U.S. Surgical had twice previously been found to willfully infringe the same patent.
 The judgment was subsequently affirmed on appeal by the U.S. Court of Appeals for the Federal Circuit.